rishiyanth/rishiyanth/README.md

 ### Hi there 👋

-<h2> Myself Rishyanth, CS undergrad from Thiagarajar College of Engineering, Madurai. </h3>
+<h2> Myself Rishyanth, pre-final year CS undergrad from Thiagarajar College of Engineering, Madurai. </h3>

 <!--
 **rishiyanth/rishiyanth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.